VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -rule.resendDelay duration
      Minimum amount of time to wait before resending an alert to notifier -rule.evalDelay duration
-     Adjust the `time` parameter of rule evaluation requests to match intentional query delay from datasource.
-For example, if datasource has `-search.latencyOffset` flag, setting `-rule.evalDelay` equal with `-search.latencyOffset` can help correct the time values in ALERTS/ALERTS_FOR_STATE metrics and alertmanager messages.
+     Adjust the `time` parameter of rule evaluation requests to compensate intentional query delay from datasource.
+Normally should equal to `-search.latencyOffset`(a cmd-line flag configured for VictoriaMetrics single-node or vmselect). (default 30s)
      See more details [here](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/5155).
   -rule.templates array
      Path or glob pattern to location with go template definitions